aws/aws-cdk/CONTRIBUTING.md

 3. (Optionally) Acts as a way to validate that constructs set up the CloudFormation resources as expected.
 A successful CloudFormation deployment does not mean that the resources are set up correctly.

 For gitpod users only!
-The best way to supply cdk with your AWS credentials is adding them as follows via terminal:
+The best way to supply cdk with your AWS credentials is to add them as "persisting" environment variables.
+Adding them works as follows via terminal:
 ```
 eval $(gp env -e AWS_ACCESS_KEY_ID=XXXXXXXXX)
 eval $(gp env -e AWS_SECRET_ACCESS_KEY=YYYYYYY)
 eval $(gp env -e AWS_DEFAULT_REGION=ZZZZZZZZ)
 eval $(gp env -e)
 ```
-This way they get persisted and are available again when you stop and start your workspace on gitpod

 If you are working on a new feature that is using previously unused CloudFormation resource types, or involves configuring resource types across services, you need to write integration tests that use these resource types or